mrwweb/plans-editor-toolbar/readme.md

 - Insert the `<hr>` tag to make a horizontal rule
 - Wrap selected text in bold or italic
 - Insert the link syntax `[|]` - OR - wrap selected text inside a link, e.g. `[|{text selection}]`
+- Keyboard shortcuts for bold, italic, and insert link

 ## Installation

-This script can be installed as a UserScript just like [the _legendary_ NewLove script](https://github.com/grinnellplans/Newlove).
+The editor feature is installed as a custom UserScript, just like [NewLove](https://github.com/grinnellplans/Newlove) and [PlansPlus](https://github.com/niqjohnson/PlansPlus).

 ### Step 1: Install browser add-on

 All browsers can use the Tampermonkey browser extension, a cross-browser successor to Greasemonkey.

-**All other browsers**: Install the Tampermonkey browser extension in:
+**All Browsers**: Install the Tampermonkey browser extension in:

 - [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/)
 - [Chrome](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)